MDSLab/s4t-iotronic-webinterface/README.md

 ```
 wget https://raw.githubusercontent.com/philsturgeon/codeigniter-curl/master/libraries/Curl.php
 ```
+and put it into the libraries folder (if not already present).

 As front-end framework we used the previously mentioned Foundation which has to be downloaded into ```assets``` folder as follows:
 ```
 cd assets/ && mkdir -p bower_components/foundation && cd bower_components/foundation